andrews1022/react-typescript-project-setup/gatsby/contentful-blog-starter.md

 "dev": "npm run clean && concurrently \"npm:dev-gatsby\" \"npm:dev-typescript\""
 ```

-At this point, we should run our rebuild script to start fresh: `npm run rebuild`

-Now we will also see any type errors in the CLI!
+- Now we will also see any type errors in the CLI

 ### Converting Pages

-Now, we can convert the `.js` files to `.tsx` files.
+- Now, we can convert the `.js` files to `.tsx` files.
 Let's start with the Home Page.

-- Rename from `index.js` to `index.tsx`
+- Rename the file from `index.js` to `index.tsx`
 - When you do that, the TypeScript will complain about a few things:
   - The components you are importing (which we will convert to `.tsx` in a bit anyways, so no worries there)
   - The props `data` & `location` have the any type implicitly